MayukhGhosh-web/learn-git/README.md

  5. Paste the copied link of repository in vscode.
  6. The cloned file should be saved in certain location.
  7. Repository created successfully.
+8. Open terminal.
+9. Now we add this modified file in the repository using the comment "git add .\README.md".
+10. Now we check the status using comment "git status".
+11. Now we use the comment "git comit -m " to complete the file changes.
+12. Now we publish the file with "git push origin main".